aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-7-release-notes/_index.md

 {{< /highlight >}}

 Use Case:
 When DocumentBuilder.InsertHtml inserts a HTML fragment that ends with a block-level HTML element (for example, a paragraph or a list), it normally closes that block-level element and inserts a paragraph break.
 As a result, a new empty paragraph appears after inserted document.
 This behavior may be undesired when HTML fragments are inserted into a template document.
 For example, consider the following mail merge scenario.
-The source
 {{< highlight csharp >}}
 // Default behavior.
 builder.MoveToMergeField("NAME");